 Students will appreciate functions as tools which allow programmers to enhance the readability and reusability of their code.
 In the process, they will develop their computational thinking skills of decomposition and abstraction.

 A comprehensive Multiple Choice Questionnaire will be conducted for students to gauge their progress status.

 The highlight of the BootCamps is learning how to code a virtual DeepRacer car.
-All students will be provided with an AWS Educate starter account which they can use to access the DeepRacer console, a graphical interface for training their reinforcement learning models.
+All students will be provided with an AWS starter account which they can use to access the DeepRacer console, a graphical interface for training their reinforcement learning models.

 A DeepRacer league champion engaged by AWS will share tips and practical strategies for programming the DeepRacer.

 After successfully training and evaluating models in simulations, students will get a chance to run their code on a physical DeepRacer.
 The race is run as a time-tap where each team will get several runs on teh track thus being able to tweak their code after each run.
 We will take the best time from each team for selection of the finalists!.

 Conducted in a similar fashion to the Singapore Grand Prix, the 8 fastest teams from the league will get additional sessions to better their times and vie for the top spot.
 The entire DeepRacer League and Finals will be live streamed.

 In this module, students will continue to expand develop their Python skill set with Lists and Dictionaries.
 Students will learn to understand these data structures as bundles of simpler data used to represent more complex entities through data composition.
 In addition, this module will cover Object Oriented Programming paradigm, a powerful problem-solving approach that allows programmer to think about the behaviour of their program in terms of a collection of objects and how they interact, and enables the solving of complex problems.